Registered Psychiatric Nurses, Partnering with People

 Yes, if you have Interim Registration.
 This registration is available is for those who have met all the requirements of Practicing registration except passing the examination and who (a) have a job offer and (b) have applied to write the next scheduled RPNCE.
 These Interim registrations are subject to the following conditions:

 Results can be expected 6-8 weeks from the writing date and the result will be shown as a Pass of Fail report.
-Results will be released via letter mail only.
-Exam results will never be released via telephone or email.
+Results will be released via letter email.
+Exam results will never be released via telephone.

 You have 3 chances to write the examination within 4 years of graduation from an approved psychiatric nursing program (or, for international applicants, within 2 years of approval to write the examination).
 After the first failure, there is no barrier to writing the examination a second time except for the time limit.
 After the second failure, you must first take an approved remediation course before you will be permitted to write the exam a third time.
 After the third failure, you may not write again until you have completed an approved psychiatric nursing re-entry program.